 Let’s use a Quick Question to start off the game.

 Click the widget you want to use, and in this case, type your question, pick from the Quick Question options: multiple choice, text field, and some other helpful contact info your bot can collect.

-One cool thing about chatbot conversion elements like Quick Question, Form and Attribute widgets is that these widgets collect data to your Messenger contacts customer profile.
+One cool thing about chatbot conversion elements like Quick Questions, Forms, and Attribute tools is that these widgets collect data to your Messenger contacts customer profile.

 - Ways to get in touch